sathishc/amplify-videokyc-workshop/workshop-content/content/130_wrapping_up/10_what_we_built.md

 - Added user authentication with a complete sign up and sign in flow

-- Created a GraphQL API to securely manage photo albums backed by DynamoDB tables

-- Added the ability to create and view albums

-- Added the ability to upload photos to an album, complete with automatic thumbnail creation

-- Introduced 'load more...' pagination for albums with many photos

-- Added automatic label detection for photos

-- Added the ability to search for all photos for a given label (scoped by each user's album permissions)
+- Added Liveliness Check feature using Amazon Rekognition

+- Added a photo ID document check feature using Amazon Rekognition and Comprehend

+- Added a face comparison feature using Amazon Rekognition

-- Built a production-ready version of the app and deployed it to S3 for web hosting
+- Built a production-ready version of the app and deployed it to the amplify console

-The backend for our photo albums app is entirely serverless, which means it's extremely cost efficient, scalable, and highly available thanks to services from AWS.
+The backend for our self services KYC app is entirely serverless, which means it's extremely cost efficient, scalable, and highly available thanks to services from AWS.

 Not bad for a few hours of work!